 The capstone is designed as the culmination of your MS Program composed of learning strategies, critical analysis of scientific literature, and a thesis literature review.
 In Capstone I, students develop strategies for learning including time management, study skills, organization, effective reading, testing skills, mindset, and motivation.
 Students learn how to interpret scientific literature and prepare scientific presentations, identify a topic related to the molecular mechanism(s) of disease, and develop a strategy for a literature review of the subject.
 Students apply the critical evaluation of scientific literature concepts to literature related to their thesis topics, and develop a comprehensive outline and annotated bibliography.
 In Capstone II, students learn about scientific writing and apply the skills learned in Capstone I to write a literature review-based thesis.
 Students give an oral thesis presentation upon their successful completion of Capstone II and finish the program.

-Timothy A. Garrow, PhD, is the Director of the MS Program in Biomedical Sciences.
-Please contact Dr. Garrow if you wish to learn more about this unique master’s degree program.
-You can learn more about Dr. Garrow, including his contact information, on his WMed faculty webpage.
+Laura Bauler, PhD, and Peter Vollbrecht, PhD, serve as co-directors of the MS Program in Biomedical Sciences.
+Please contact Drs.
+Bauler or Vollbrecht if you wish to learn more about this unique master’s degree program.
+You can learn more about Drs.
+Bauler and Vollbrecht, including their contact information, on their WMed faculty webpages at the following links:

 Consumer Information and Campus Safety